jaijain96/k8s_experiments/notes/objects-in-kubernetes.md

 ## [Field Selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/field-selectors/)

-Field selectors let us select Kubernetes objects based on the value of one or more resource fields.
+`Field Selector`s let us select Kubernetes objects based on the value of one or more resource fields.
 Here are some examples of field selector queries:

 ```bash